Normal processing time

 You have applied online

-If you apply online, your application is regarded as fully submited on the day you appear in person at one of SIRI's branches.
+If you apply online, your application is only regarded as fully submited on the day you appear in person at one of SIRI's branches.

-If you are applying for an EU residence document for the very first time, you must appear in person at one of SIRI's branch offices.
+If you are applying for an EU residence document for the first time, you must appear in person at one of SIRI's branch offices.
 You must bring your photo ID (passport or national ID card).
-It is only when you have identified yourself and you have been linked to your application that we will consider your application to be fully submitted.
-If you are a citizen of a country outside the EU/EEA or Switzerland, you will be asked to record your biometric features as well.
+Only when you have identified yourself this way and been linked to your application will we consider your application to be fully submitted.
+You must appear no later than 30 days after submitting your online application.
+If you do not this, SIRI will consider your application as withdrawn and close the case.

-You must bring the receipt for your online application (containing your application's six digit reference number) and your photo ID (passport or national ID card).
+You must bring the receipt for your online application (containing your application's reference number) and your photo ID (passport or national ID card).

 • You are applying to change the grounds for your residence under EU regulations, e.g. if you have had EU residence as a student and now wish to change the grounds for your residence to EU residence as a family member.